-Terry Vitacco - Photo by Miles Boone.
+Terry Vitacco - Photo by Miles Boone

 Terry Vitacco began her career as a photojournalist and writer.
 She photographed people on location for editorial, corporate and advertising clients for her commercial photography business.
-Vitacco went on to become a Photography Professor and Coordinator for the College of DuPage Photo Program while making time to photograph personal projects.
+Vitacco went on to become a Photography Professor and Chair for the College of DuPage Photo Program while making time to photograph personal projects.

 "I am excited to share and illustrate these 'operas' - images that celebrate the love, contradictions, dysfunction, mystery, melancholy, humor and dreams of family life," says Vitacco.